maxholman/ts-4.4-exports/README.md

 ### Step 2

+a.
 In terminal 2, link the lib and run the consumer
 ```shell
 $ cd ./some-consumer
 $ yarn link 'some-lib'
 $ node ./index.js
 ```
 Expected output is:

 ```